MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 4. Enter the invoice date.

+    > [!NOTE]
-*To enter a General Ledger posting date that is different from the invoice date, choose the Invoice Date expansion button; the Purchasing Invoice Date Entry window will open, where you can enter date information.*
+    > To enter a General Ledger posting date that is different from the invoice date, choose the Invoice Date expansion button; the Purchasing Invoice Date Entry window will open, where you can enter date information.

     For multicurrency transactions, the document date determines which exchange rate is used, based on the currency ID that's entered for the transaction and the associated rate type.

 5. Enter or select a batch ID (optional).

     If you've received the invoice, but not the shipment, you'll need to save the invoice receipt in a batch until you receive and post the shipment.
 Then you can match the invoice to the shipment and post the invoice.

     Invoices entered for drop-ship purchase orders won't be matched because you can't enter a shipment receipt for a drop-ship purchase order.

     In multicurrency transactions, if the batch posting date does not fall on or before the exchange rate's expiration date, you will receive a message.
 Choose Yes to open the Batch Entry window and change the batch posting date.
 If you choose No, you will be able to save but not post the receipt.

     See *Creating a receipt batch* for more information.

 6. Enter or select a vendor ID.

 7. Enter or select a currency ID, or change the currency ID that appears as a default entry.

     If the currency ID is not the company's functional currency, a rate type and associated exchange rate table are assigned to the transaction.
 The currency ID assigned to the invoice must match the currency ID of the purchase order being received against.

 8. Mark the LC option if you want to enter a landed cost.

 9. Enter the purchase order number.

     You can leave this field blank if you're entering an invoice for a shipment received without a purchase order.
 You can receive invoices for multiple purchase orders by entering or selecting a different purchase order number in a new row.

     You can't enter a purchase order number if you are invoicing a landed cost.
 You will specify the purchase order you are matching the to the landed cost in the Match Options window.

     You can enter a purchase order that hasn't been printed if Allow Receiving of Unprinted PO option is marked in the PA Purchase Order Processing Setup Options window.

 10. Enter a project number and cost category ID.

     You can't enter a project number or a cost category if the Options \>\> Display Vendor Item is marked to display the vendor items.

 11. Enter one or more items using your company's item numbers.
 You also can enter non-inventoried items.
 If you marked the LC option, you can enter a landed cost as an item.

     Inventoried items entered for a project must be assigned to a cost category in the Budget Detail IV Items window.
 If the item isn't assigned to a budget, you must add the item to the budget.

     After you enter a drop-ship line item, the drop-ship purchase order icon appears in the PO Number field.

 12. If a drop-ship line item is tracking serial or lot numbers, mark the S/L option.

 13. Enter the quantity invoiced, which is the number of items on the vendor's invoice.

     If multiple shipments exist for the line item, you'll get a message asking if you want to match the invoice line items to items on a shipment or shipment/ invoice before you move to the next line item.

     - Choose Yes and the Match Shipments to Invoice window will open, where you can choose which line items can be matched.

     - Choose No and the line items automatically will be matched in shipment receipt number order.

     For more information, see *Matching shipments to an invoice receipt for projects*.

+    > [!NOTE]
-*The Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open if the drop-ship line item requires that you assign lot or serial numbers.*
+    > The Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open if the drop-ship line item requires that you assign lot or serial numbers.

 14. Enter trade discount, freight, miscellaneous, and tax amounts.

     Taxes will be calculated automatically as you enter items.
 For more information about tax calculations, see *Chapter 20, "Taxes for receipts."* You can't change the Tax amount in the Purchasing Invoice Entry window even if your system is set up to allow editing summary-level taxes.
 If you want to change the tax amounts for a line item, see *Calculating and distributing detail taxes for invoice line items*.

 15. Enter or accept the 1099 amount, if applicable.